somasathvik/Digital-Twin/README.md

 We aim to provide farmers and householders the comfort of monitoring and managing their Drip Irrigation systems easier even from areas that might be kilometers apart.

-## Problem Statement

-We aim to provide farmers and householders the comfort of monitoring and managing their Drip Irrigation systems easier even from areas that might be kilometers apart.

 ## Solution

 - We can create a 3D model of the irrigation system in a virtual world using the Unreal engine.